pjgunadi/ibm-cloud-private-terraform-nutanix/cam/README.md

-# ICP Deployment in Nutanixwith IBM CAM
+# ICP Deployment in Nutanix with IBM CAM

 ## Before you start
 Install your Nutanix environment